 External Relations Manager

 Meg Connolly is the External Relations Manager at Communities In Schools of Pennsylvania.
 Meg graduated in 2017 with a Bachelor’s of Humanities in Communications from Penn State.
-With a strong passion for helping others, an enthusiastic work ethic, and a keen awareness of the importance of relationships, Meg was an active leader within her college community.
+With a strong passion for helping others, an enthusiastic work ethic, and a keen awareness of the importance of relationships, Meg was an active leader in her college community.
 She held multiple leadership positions such as the President and Co-founder of the Penn State Harrisburg Public Relations Club, the Public Relations Executive Member for the National Society of Leadership and Success, an on-campus lifeguard, and a swim instructor for local youth.
-Meg has won two awards in her college career including the Invisible Leader Award and the Dekle Family Award for Excellence in the Humanities.
-In her free time, Meg enjoys traveling, going to concerts, and spending time with family and friends.
+Meg has won two awards including the Invisible Leader Award and the Dekle Family Award for Excellence in the Humanities.
+In her free time, Meg enjoys traveling, going to concerts, and spending time with friends and family.

 Senior Director of Programs and Embedded Affiliates